-As girls progress with us their Literacy and Numeracy skills are developed through an appropriate mix of formal teaching and child-initiated activities within each topic.
-Girls also enjoy specialist teaching in PE, Ballet, Music, French and Drama.
+As pupils progress through Early Years their Literacy and Numeracy skills are developed through an appropriate mix of formal teaching and child-initiated activities within each topic.
+Pupils also enjoy specialist teaching in PE, Ballet, Music, French and Drama.

 This carefully planned programme is tailored to the different ages and stages of development of Early Years pupils.
 It is delivered by qualified teachers and Classroom Assistants in an environment where learning is lively, fun and full of stimulating variety.
-Firm foundations and enthusiasm for learning are built in our Early Years class.
+Firm foundations and enthusiasm for learning are built into our Early Years classes.

 Years 1 and 2

-Girls move into Year 1 the September after their fifth birthday and into Year 2 the September after they are six years old.
-In Years 1 and 2 girls continue to follow a carefully planned, broad programme ensuring progression tailored to individual needs.
-A wide range of workshops, visits and extra-curricular activities will be offered to enrich her education and provide many opportunities to explore her interests and discover her talents.
-Girls also participate in our Pre-Prep Wellbeing initiative, which includes Mindfulness, Yoga and Forest School sessions.
-New girls may join these year groups if there are spaces available.
+In Years 1 and 2, pupils continue to follow a carefully planned, broad programme ensuring progression tailored to individual needs.
+A wide range of workshops, visits and extra-curricular activities will be offered to enrich their education and provide many opportunities to explore their interests and discover their talents.

 The National Curriculum for Key Stage 1 provides the foundation on which our broad curriculum is built – but we don’t stop there; our curriculum goes beyond the national curriculum recommendations and the standards achieved are often in advance of national expectations.
 We believe in the curriculum being comprehensive, interesting and fun.